Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 Spanish is one of the six official languages of the United Nations.
 The five others are Arabic, Chinese, Russian, English, and French.

-There is vast potential for developing trade relations between Spanish-speaking Latin America and top economies.
+There is significant potential to strengthen trade relations between Spanish-speaking Latin America and leading economies.

 Learning Spanish offers incredible opportunities.
-It gives plenty of scope for those involved in global business and import-export.
+It provides ample scope for those involved in global business and import-export.

-With a low market share, there are vast prospects for companies within the Hispanic world.
-As a result, the Spanish language is a great option to operate successfully in this market.
+Despite a low market share, the Hispanic market offers significant opportunities for companies.
+As a result, the Spanish language is an excellent option for operating successfully in this market.

 Why is Spanish gaining popularity?